google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 Platform.
 This article describes the deprecations and removals in Chrome 57, which is in beta as of February XX.
 This list is subject to change at any time.

-## Deprecate and Remove webkitCancelRequestAnimationFrame
+## Deprecate and remove webkitCancelRequestAnimationFrame

 The `webkitCancelRequestAnimationFrame()` method is a an obsolete, vendor-specific API and the standard `cancelAnimationFrame()` has long been supported in Chromium.
 Therefore the webkit version is being removed.